 The Covid-19 pandemic has had a considerable impact on the Council.
-The Government's lockdown, announced on 23 March 2020, has meant that many of the businesses in the Borough have been forced to close - significantly impacting on the local economy, which in turn impacts on the Council's income.
+On 30 January 2020, the World Health Organisation (WHO) declared the outbreak of coronavirus a 'public health emergency of international concern'.
+On 31 January 2020 the first confirmed cases of Covid-19 were recorded in the UK.
+The Government's lockdown, announced on 23rd March 2020, meant that many of the businesses in the District were forced to close - significantly impacting on the local economy, which in turn impacts on the Council's income.
+Following the first nationwide lockdown the Government did ease some restrictions and introduced a new tiered based system to contain the virus.
+However, further nationwide lockdowns were required towards the end of the financial year which further impacted on the Council.
 Furthermore, the Council has had to put considerable resources into ensuring that residents are safe during this period and that the most vulnerable in our community are cared for.
-This comes with additional cost pressures.
+In addition, throughout the period the Council has been providing support to local businesses through the timely and effective distribution of business grants as requested by central Government.
+The overall impact of Covid-19 on the Council has been not only a reduction of income but also additional cost pressures and while central Government has provided financial support there has been considerable pressure on the Council.